Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 A bit of origami going on here?

-A bit of everything.
+Yep, bit of everything.

-A bit of collage on the go.
+Bit of collage on the go.

-If you're like, think of the many different types of paper.
+If you're like, think of the many different types of paper,

-Queen of all of them.
+queen of all of them.

 Wow.